Unwound: Post-Unwound projects, attempts to reunite and Vern Rumsey's death (2002–2021)

 After Unwound broke up, Vern Rumsey formed Flora v.
 Fauna.
 Sara Lund formed Hungry Ghost with Andrew Price from the Irving Klaw Trio as well as joining The Corin Tucker Band.
 In 2011, Brandt Sandeno and Justin Trosper formed Survival Knife.

 In 2011, Lund, Trosper and Rumsey reunited in person to discuss the release of Live Leaves, a live album documenting various performances of the band's final tour in 2001.
 The meeting led to the trio seriously considering reforming the band, though this was struck down when Trosper and Lund realised that Rumsey was still struggling with his alcoholism, which made them reluctant to play shows.
 "He had gotten a DUI and was being court ordered to go to AA meetings.
-It was clear he [Rumsey] was just annoyed and it wasn’t a wake-up call", Trosper later recounted to Pitchfork in 2022; "I came away from that meeting like, 'Well, I guess we’re not gonna play.
+It was clear he [Rumsey] was just annoyed and it wasn’t a wake-up call", Lund later recounted to Pitchfork in 2022; "I came away from that meeting like, 'Well, I guess we’re not gonna play.
 I’m not getting back into a relationship with him if he’s still committed to his drinking.'"
 Live Leaves was eventually released in 2012.
 An Unwound online archive, curated by the members and fans of the band, was also launched in anticipation to the new release.
 In 2013, Unwound licensed their back catalog to The Numero Group.
-They released their pre-Unwound band, Giant Henry, on Record Store Day in 2013 and proceeded to release four box sets, consisting of the band's entire studio output.
+They released their pre-Unwound band, Giant Henry, on Record Store Day in 2013 and proceeded to release five box sets, consisting of the band's entire studio output and a smattering of live material.

 In the summer of 2017, Rumsey was forced into sobriety following a health crisis brought on by liver failure, which brought forward the possibility again for a reunion; with the help of The Numero Group, Rumsey was put through to MusiCares and was sent to rehab in spring 2018.
 However, after he left rehab Rumsey relapsed into his alcoholism.
 In April 2019, Trosper and Lund attempted a rehearsal of some Unwound songs with Rumsey, but he was physically unable to play.
 Following this, Trosper and Lund decided to take matters into their own hands and told Rumsey that they were intending to play shows without him, and were subsequently given Rumsey's blessing to do so.
-In March 2020, Jared Warren, formerly of Unwound's one-time labelmates Karp, rehearsed with the band on bass to positive results.
+In March 2020, Jared Warren of Big Business, Melvins, and formerly of Unwound's one-time labelmates Karp, rehearsed with the band on bass to positive results.
 Warren planned on talking to Vern about the reunion shows, but due to the COVID-19 pandemic, he was never able to.
-On August 6, 2020, Vern Rumsey passed away at the age of 47.
+On August 6, 2020, Vern Rumsey died at the age of 47.
 No cause of death was given.